nksazonov/gas-efficacy-pl-analysis/text/coursework.md

 It should also be mentioned that the Yulp compiler development is discontinued, as its repository has been archived since Febuary 2022.

-**Fe**.
+##### 3.3.4.5 Compiling Fe

 The Fe compiler can be installed using brew, downloaded directly from the GitHub releases page, or built from source.
 The compiler is compatible with MacOS and Linux, also it is possible to run it on Windows using WSL.

 Fe compiler also includes optimizer options: